isomerpages/imda-oin/_ongoing-national-innovation-challenges/1d-oip-nic.md

 <b>Fast To Develop</b>: It should be quick to develop the solution and be deployed rapidly (within 6 months).<br><br>
 <b>Deployment</b>: The options of deployment could be in the form of hand-held device, in-built automation within the aircraft, a robotic solution or any other possible ideas could be considered.<br><br>
 <b>Safe – For People</b>: It should be safe for cleaning staff or cabin crew during use and pose no other health risks to any passengers exposed to it.
 It should adhere to work health safety standards.<br><br>
 <b>Safe – For Aircraft</b>: Usage of the solution should not compromise the integrity of the aircraft or cause damage to the interior.
-It should not destroy any aircraft parts, interfere with on-board electronics, ventilation or smoke detection systems, and adversely impact the function or integrity of materials on-board or cause discolouration of the airplane seats.<br><br><br>
+It should not destroy any aircraft parts, interfere with on-board electronics, ventilation or smoke detection systems, and adversely impact the function or integrity of materials on-board or cause discolouration of the airplane seats.<br><br>
 Compliance: It should meet international regulations, airline safety and health requirements, as well as manufacturer’s guidelines.
 <br><br>
 <a href="https://www.openinnovation.sg/" target="_blank" >Apply Here</a>